ARM-software/CMSIS_5/README.md

 # CMSIS Version 5

-CMSIS Version 5.0.1 release is now available.
-The [pre-built documentation](http://arm-software.github.io/CMSIS_5/General/html/index.html) is available under http://arm-software.github.io/CMSIS_5/General/html/index.html
+The branch *master* of this GitHub repository contains the CMSIS Version 5.0.1.
+The [documentation](http://arm-software.github.io/CMSIS_5/General/html/index.html) is available under http://arm-software.github.io/CMSIS_5/General/html/index.html

+Use [Issues](https://github.com/ARM-software/CMSIS_5#issues-and-labels) to provide feedback and report problems for CMSIS Version 5.

-Note that this repository gives our users and partners contiguous access to the CMSIS development.
+**Note:** The branch *develop* of this GitHub repository reflects our current state of development and is constantly updated.
+It gives our users and partners contiguous access to the CMSIS development.
 It allows you to review the work and provide feedback or create pull requests for contributions.

-This GitHub repository development branch reflects our current state of development and is constantly updated.
-A [pre-built documentation](http://www.keil.com/pack/doc/CMSIS_Dev/index.html) is updated from time to time, but may be generated also using the instructions published under [Generate CMSIS Pack for Release](https://github.com/ARM-software/CMSIS_5#generate-cmsis-pack-for-release).
+A [pre-built documentation](http://www.keil.com/pack/doc/CMSIS_Dev/index.html) is updated from time to time, but may be also generated using the instructions under [Generate CMSIS Pack for Release](https://github.com/ARM-software/CMSIS_5#generate-cmsis-pack-for-release).

-Use [Issues]https://github.com/ARM-software/CMSIS_5#issues-and-labels to provide feedback and report problems for CMSIS Version 5.

 ## What's Hot
  - CMSIS-RTOS2: RTX 5 is now available for IAR, GCC, ARM Compiler 5, ARM Compiler 6